kaage/NetAutomation_materials/Week2-assignments/README.md

 I think the easiest way to get MAC-address tables in Ansible is using NAPALM.
 However I discovered a bug in NAPALM but it is fixed in the development branch of NAPALM: [https://github.com/napalm-automation/napalm-ios/issues/104](https://github.com/napalm-automation/napalm-ios/issues/104)

-napalm-mac-table-yaml.yml does the job.
+*napalm-mac-table-yaml.yml* does the job.

 ## How to get interface information out from the devices?

 There are multiple ways to get interface information.
 I decided to use NAPALM with "interfaces" filter as I was using NAPALM ansible module already

-napalm-interfaces-yaml.yml does the job.
+*napalm-interfaces-yaml.yml* does the job.

 ## How to combine MAC-table and interface information together?

-MAC-address tables and Interface informations are combined into single file using Jinja2 template (interface-mac-report.j2)
+MAC-address tables and Interface informations are combined into single file using Jinja2 template *interface-mac-report.j2*

+*generate-report-from-results.yml* does the job.

 Example of Report format: